 Professional services are performed directly by our services team, as well as by contracted third-party partners.
 Fees paid by us to third-party partners are primarily recognized as cost of revenues as the professional services are delivered.
-Cost of revenues associated with our professional services engagements contracted with third-party partners as a percentage of professional services and other revenues was 15% and 20% for the three months ended March 31, 2019 and 2018, respectively.
+Cost of revenues associated with our professional services engagements contracted with third-party partners as a percentage of professional services and other revenues was 15% for each of the three and nine months ended September 30, 2019, and 16% and 18% for the three and nine months ended September 30, 2018, respectively.